tangentecode/obsidian-notes/computer-science/courses/cs50x/notes/lecture-2-arrays.md

 ## Arrays

 - Used to chain multiple values of the same [type](types.md) together
-- The values live at an index on the `Array` that start with 0 directly
+- The values live at an index on the `Array` that start with 0 directly after each other in memory
+- Declare `Arrays` like in [variables](variables.md)